Pauan/programming-notes/Nulan/Type system.rst

     (some-generic-function foo)

-...since the compiler knows that ``foo`` isa Number, it can *do the generic function lookup at compile-time*, making it just as fast as normal function calls.
+...since the compiler knows that ``foo`` isa ``Number``, it can do the generic function lookup at *compile-time*, making it just as fast as a normal function call.
 It can also throw an error *at compile-time* if there isn't any matching extension.

 Of course this only works if you explicitly tag things with ``isa``, but that's the beauty of this system: if you don't mark things with ``isa``, it just falls back to the slower run-time lookup.
 So by using ``isa``, you make your program safer and faster, but if you want more flexibility, that's fine too... you'll just pay a price for it.
 And it's totally fine to mix and match, having parts of your program using ``isa`` and parts not using ``isa``.